 Tickets and visitor tips

-Tours usually operate Mondays to Saturdays, with the English-language tour at 1pm.
+Tours usually several days in the week, with an English-language tour available.
 Book your tour ticket direct from the box office or at the Musikverein website.
 For the record, my tour lasted about 35 minutes.

 How to get to the Musikverein